Robert Blackburn (artist): Career

 In 1947, Robert Blackburn established the Printmaking Workshop, an 8,000 sqft loft at 114 West 17th Street in New York City.
 When it first opened, the workshop's program included evening classes, an open studio working area, and print shops where artists could carry out their own experimentation.
 In the early 1950s, Blackburn and Barnet produced a suite of Barnet's lithographs that were a technical tour de force, requiring up to seventeen colors and multiple stones in the printing process.
 During 1953 and 1954, Blackburn traveled throughout Europe.

 Blackburn was famously generous to other artists who came through the Workshop and fostered an atmosphere of openness to diversity.
-Among the many artists who have worked with Blackburn at the Printmaking Workshop are Elizabeth Catlett, Charles White, Vivian Browne, Emma Amos, Otto Neals, Ernst Crichlow, Samuellla Lewis, John Biggers, Ed Clark, Mavis Pusey, Vincent Dacosta Smith, Camille Billops, Melvin Edwards, Mildred Thompson, Benny Andrews, Betty Blayton, Aminah Robinson, Romare Bearden, Kay Brown, Dinga McCannon, Leonora Carrington, Roy DeCarava, Sue Fuller, Eldzier Cortor, Faith Ringgold, Betye Saar, Faith Wilding and Jack Whitten.
+Among the many artists who have worked with Blackburn at the Printmaking Workshop are Elizabeth Catlett, Charles White, Nadine M. DeLawrence, Vivian Browne, Emma Amos, Otto Neals, Felipe Molina Mejia, Ernest Crichlow, Samella Lewis, John Biggers, Ed Clark, Mavis Pusey, Vincent Dacosta Smith, Camille Billops, Melvin Edwards, Mildred Thompson, Benny Andrews, Betty Blayton, Aminah Robinson, Romare Bearden, Kay Brown, Dindga McCannon, Leonora Carrington, Roy DeCarava, Sue Fuller, Eldzier Cortor, Faith Ringgold, Betye Saar, Faith Wilding and Jack Whitten.
 He was especially close with Romare Bearden, and is credited with introducing him to the collagraph process.
 The two met at meetings of the artist group 306.
 His commitment to sponsoring minority and third-world students and developing community programs profoundly influenced younger printmakers, who seeded similar workshops around the United States and internationally.

 In 1956, when the Printmaking Workshop struggled financially and faced the threat of closing, fellow artist and printmaker Chaim Koppelman devised a means to save the studio by transforming it into a cooperative with annual dues.
 Blackburn credited Koppelman with saving the Workshop, and in 1992, Blackburn, Barnet, and Koppelman received a New York Artists Equity Award for their "dedicated service to the printmaking community."

 Blackburn's most productive period as an artist and printmaker was between the late 1950s and the early 1970s.
 During this period he produced a large body of abstract still lifes and color compositions, mostly in lithography.
 In the 1970s, Blackburn turned away from lithography and began producing woodcuts, as well as some monotypes and intaglios.

 Blackburn also served between 1957 and 1963 as the first master printer for Tatyana Grosman's Universal Limited Art Editions (ULAE), where he produced editions for such artists as Helen Frankenthaler, Grace Hartigan, Jasper Johns, Robert Rauschenberg, and Larry Rivers.
 He returned to primarily working at the Printmaking Workshop on a full-time basis after a printing accident in 1962, in which a stone by Robert Rauschenberg was broken, shaking Blackburn's confidence.